 Provide a summary of the strategy for overcoming gaps in the institutional structure and service delivery system for carrying out a strategy to address priority needs

-The City will continue to work with other nearby juridictions, nonprofit and faith-based organizations, and the Regional Taskforce on the Homeless (RTFH) to coordinate available resources and collaborate on a strategy for overcoming gaps to addressing the priority needs.
-The City is confident that the structure is available to address the priority needs outlined in this Consolidaed Plan.
+The City will continue to work with other nearby jurisdictions, nonprofit and faith-based organizations, and the Regional Taskforce on the Homeless (RTFH) to coordinate available resources and collaborate on a strategy for overcoming gaps to addressing the priority needs.
+The City is confident that the structure is available to address the priority needs outlined in this Consolidated Plan.

 SP-45 Goals Summary – 91.215(a)(4)